Bradley-Hower/201-reading-notes/class-03.md

 ### Conditional Statements

  Conditional statements are great for running through a tree of scenarios.
 This is accomplished by using, if, else if, and else statements.
 The first condition is the if statement, any subsequent condition is the else-if statement, and the else is the final catch-all if none of the others apply.
-Through ever conditional statement, it is being evaluated if the statement is true.
+Through every conditional statement, it is being evaluated if the statement is true.
 If it is, the system stops and no other conditional statement in the tree needs to be evaluated.

 ### Loops